abhisheksuran/Reinforcement_Learning/README.md

 4. Dueling Double Deep Q Learning (works)
 5. Deep Q learning (works)

-NOTE:- Inside Atari_DQN_image.ipynb, implementation of preprocessing for stacked frame was not correct, so i have uploaded new files.
+NOTE:- Inside Atari_DQN_image.ipynb, implementation of preprocessing for stacked frame was not correct, so i have uploaded new files with correct implementation.

 ## Thanks to:-
 https://www.youtube.com/channel/UC58v9cLitc8VaCjrcKyAbrw